Skip to content

 Empty composite types

-If a composite type (for example, a message) is empty, it will be consolidated into a single line.
-However, if the message has comments within it, they will be preserved.
+If a composite type (for example, a message) is empty, it's consolidated into a single line.
+However, if the message has comments within it, they're preserved.

 message Empty {} // This message is written in a single line.